avantrec/soco-cli/README.md

 The benefit of using this approach instead of multiple separate `sonos` commands is that cost of starting the program is only incurred once.

 An arbitrary number of commands can be supplied as part of a single `sonos` invocation.
-If a failure is encountered with any command, `sonos` will terminate and will not execute the remaining commands.
+If a failure is encountered with any command, `sonos` will report the error, and will generally attempt to execute subsequent commands.

 **Example:** `sonos Kitchen volume 25 : Kitchen play`